noanjrd/42_fract-ol/README.md

 ## About

-**Fract-ol** is a real-time fractal visualization program developed as part of the 42 School curriculum in **January 2025**.
+**Fract-ol** is a real-time fractal visualization program developed as part of the 42 School curriculum.
 This project explores the mathematical beauty of fractals through interactive rendering using the **[MiniLibX](https://harm-smits.github.io/42docs/libs/minilibx)** graphics library.

 The program implements three distinct fractal sets with full mouse and keyboard navigation, allowing users to explore infinite mathematical complexity in stunning detail.